-Rodolfo Alvizu is currently a Post Doctorate researcher in the Department of Electronics, Information and Bioengineering in Politecnico di Milano, Italy.
+Since November 2016, Rodolfo Alvizu is Postdoctoral research fellow at the Department of Electronics, Information and Bioengineering in Politecnico di Milano, Italy.

 He received the B.Sc. degree in Telecommunications Engineering in October 2008 from